mimakyure/ICPC/README.md

 Code compiled and tested in MS Visual Studio 2019 with the Boost.Test framework.
 [Ideone.com](https://ideone.com/) also used for interactive code development.
 Input and output data test data files sourced in part from [uDebug](https://www.udebug.com/).

-To keep things tidy, repository contents are restricted to code and input/output test files (\*.cpp, \*.h, input.txt, output.txt) and a few supplementary files.
+To keep things tidy, repository contents are restricted to code, input/output test files (\*.cpp, \*.h, input.txt, output.txt) and a few supplementary files.

 ## Contents